openshift-pipelines/pipelines-as-code/docs/content/docs/install/getting-started.md

 ```

 We navigate inside our repository since `tkn pac` will use the Git information
-to provide some hepful defaults with the subsequent commands we will execute.
+to provide some helpful defaults with the subsequent commands we will execute.

 ## Create a Repository CR